 7. Lenovo Legion 5

-Another streaming laptop of the Lenovo Legion line on our list, this one is much more budget-oriented than the last, sacrificing some of the performance to be more affordable.
+Another streaming laptop of the Lenovo Legion line on my list, this one is much more budget-oriented than the last, sacrificing some of the performance to be more affordable.

 Still, it is quite a good choice for a prospective streamer working on a tight budget or a college student intending to play video games in their dorm.

 First of all, the CPU in this thing is quite powerful, if not top-notch, and will handle most games at medium or even high settings without any noticeable lag.

 The laptop contains a 6-core AMD Ryzen 5-4600H processor clocked at a maximum of 4.00Ghz, with 8MB of cache memory.
 Not ideal, but suitable for most gaming situations.